 If something is wrong with your emails, an error message will pop up.
 Please delete the emails in the incorrect format.

 If you want to create a NEW TEAM, you can do so in this screen.
 Otherwise, choose PURCHASE.

-My students are under 14 years old, how can I enroll them?
+My students cannot receive emails, how can I enroll them?

-If your students cannot receive emails, you can use the short URLs available on this page to create their Arduino IDs.
-Print out the table below and cut one strip per student.
+The invites to create their Arduino IDs will be available on this page at the end of the purchase flow.
+Print out the table and cut one strip per student.
 Please note that students unable to receive emails will be unable to recover their password in case they lose it.

 Your credit card information will be saved by Stripe.
 You will not have to enter them again if you need to add members to your subscription plan later on.

 When is my credit card charged?
 When will I be invoiced?